 Time is one thing in this world that everyone gets an equal amount of, regardless of social status, wealth, or age.
-Every single person gets the same 60 seconds in a minute, 60 minutes in an hour, and 24 hours in a day.
+Everyone gets the same 60 seconds in a minute, 60 minutes in an hour, and 24 hours in a day.
 Increasing the value of your time is key to becoming a profitable freelancer.

 5. Take advantage of free platforms

 An excellent tip to starting freelance geared towards profitability is knowing what tools you can access for free.
 This knowledge allows you to spend extra resources on more critical career-building aspects such as education or equipment.

 Here are some of the most common free platforms that freelancers can use:

 - Creative websites like Canva, Design Wizard, etc., for basic graphics and videos useful in social media and digital marketing management.

 - Project management tools like Trello, Buckets, etc., for all types of collaboration.

 - Social media sites like Facebook, Twitter, Linkedin, etc., for client lead generation and communication.